Best Australian Prize Home Lottery Operators Compared 2026: Deaf Lottery vs Dream Home vs Endeavour

 It uses an "art union" license model.
 This allows more draw types than single-state operators.

-Dream Home works in Queensland, NSW, and Victoria.
+Dream Home works across Queensland, NSW, and Victoria.
 Each state has different rules.
 Dream Home follows each state's law.
 They publish winner lists within 60 days.

 Dream Home uses licensed real estate agents.
 These agents check property values fairly.
 Insurance companies guarantee the prize value.
 This protects winners if values drop.